1. Home

 Do I need permission to release it?

-If, however, your version alters any element of the melody, lyrics or structure, it might be classed as a new work of copyright or a derivative work, in which case you will need permission from the original rightsholder of the song (or composition, but we’ll refer to it as “song” here).
+However, if your version changes the melody, lyrics, or structure, the song may count as a derivative work.
+In that case, you must get permission from the original rightsholder of the song before release (or composition, but we’ll refer to it as “song” here).

 If my cover is a faithful reproduction, do I need to bear anything else in mind before I release it?